conduitio-labs/conduit-connector-redshift/README.md

 Conduit's Redshift destination connector allows you to move data to a Redshift table with the specified `dsn` and `table` configuration parameters.
 It takes an `sdk.Record` and parses it into a valid SQL query.

+**Note**: Redshift does not support map or slice types, so they will be stored as marshaled strings.

 ### Configuration Options

 | name         | description                                                                                                                                           | required | example                                               | default |